vickynovlani/nops-docs/pages/ShareSave/sharesave-overview.md

 ## Prerequisites ##
 =============

 You must have access to your _AWS Master Payer Account ID_.
-With this ID, we will be able to generate a $5 Market Place Private Offer (MPPO) and send it over to you.
-It's very easy to accept the offer and onboard an account.
+With this ID, we will be able to generate a $0 Market Place Private Offer (MPPO) and send it over to you, or you can accept the Marketplace Public Offer.

-nOps recommends that you link your AWS accounts to nOps with [Automatic Setup](onboarding-aws-with-automatic-setup.html).
-If you are an advanced AWS user and have specific requirements, you can also link your account to nOps with [Manual Setup](onboarding-aws-with-manual-setup.html), [Multi-Account Setup with Terraform](onboarding-aws-with-terraform.html), and [Multi-Account Setup with CloudFormation](onboarding-aws-with-cloudformation.html).
+nOps recommends that you configure your AWS accounts to nOps with [Automatic Setup](onboarding-aws-with-automatic-setup.html) for your payer account and [Multi-Account Setup with CloudFormation](onboarding-aws-with-cloudformation.html) to configure linked accounts.

 If you are an existing nOps customer, in order to get access to all the cost saving features of ShareSave, you might need to update the IAM permissions for nOps.
 To update the IAM permissions: